-- b) A notice, in a prescribed form, must be published in one issue of the London Gazette and in each of two successive weeks in a local newspaper.
-The dates of publication have to be carefully co-ordinated. - c) Notice must be served on the local water undertaker and, in relevant cases, any navigation, conservancy or harbour authority and any internal drainage board having responsibilities at the point of abstraction. - d) The application and accompanying reports, maps and the like must be placed on deposit at a convenient location for inspection by any interested person for a period of 28 days. - e) If the application is for a quantity less than 20 m3/day, the Agency may, at its discretion, dispense with the requirement to advertise and serve notices. - f) The application, accompanying reports and evidence of publication in the local press, where required, is then submitted to the Agency. - g) The Agency will check and acknowledge the application, giving a date (three months after receipt of a valid application) by which the application should be determined or when the applicant may appeal to the Secretary of State if a decision has not been given (Water Resources Act 1991, Section 43). - h) Where the Agency requires more time to determine the application, it may seek to agree with the applicant an extension to the three-month period.
+- c) Notice must be served on the local water undertaker and, in relevant cases, any navigation, conservancy or harbour authority and any internal drainage board having responsibilities at the point of abstraction. - d) The application and accompanying reports, maps and the like must be placed on deposit at a convenient location for inspection by any interested person for a period of 28 days. - e) If the application is for a quantity less than 20 m/day, the Agency may, at its discretion, dispense with the requirement to advertise and serve notices. - f) The application, accompanying reports and evidence of publication in the local press, where required, is then submitted to the Agency. - g) The Agency will check and acknowledge the application, giving a date (three months after receipt of a valid application) by which the application should be determined or when the applicant may appeal to the Secretary of State if a decision has not been given (Water Resources Act 1991, Section 43). - h) Where the Agency requires more time to determine the application, it may seek to agree with the applicant an extension to the three-month period.